bryce-carson/whyse/README.md

 exist within the project at any time.

-The Makefile has commands to `weave` Noweb to LaTeX source, `tangle` files from Noweb sources, and `compile-pdf`s from generated LaTeX sources.
+The Makefile has commands to `weave` Noweb to LaTeX source, `tangle` files from Noweb sources, and `compile-pdf`s from generated $\LaTeX{}$ sources.
 It also contains a command to generate Noweb intermediate tool syntax for developer inspection.

-pextest.nw and pextest.el are used to test the PEG used for Noweb tool syntax by wrapping the entire grammar into a single PEX and executing the form in a buffer with Emacs Lisp Interaction Mode enabled, resulting in a very fast-paced testing method for tricky parts of the grammar.

 whyse.bib contains a BibTeX reference for academic works.
-It contains a reference to Brown & Czejdo's work, notably.
+Of note, it contains a reference to Brown & Czejdo's 1991 paper that inspired this package.

 The only other source file is `whyse.nw`, the Noweb source for WHYSE itself.

-Other files are ephemeral development files and shouldn't concern developers, as these are generated while compiling documents or are unimportant and won't be committed to the repository.
-Unimportant files merely existed whilst the directory listing was printed when writing this section of the readme document.

 # LaTeX compilation difficulties
 Carson has not had success compiling a knoweb styled LaTeX document outside of a